snotknot/blog/_posts/2022-03-15-secThreadP1.markdown

 CPUs execute machine code, and the type of machine code they execute is binary (base2).
 When humans read the code of a compiled binary, they read what's called "Op codes", AKA "Operation Codes" which will be written in Hex instead of Binary.
 OpCodes are another form of machine code, and is the variant that humans read.
 This is because it's a more convenient way for humans to read the compiled binary.
 We don't wanna sit here and fucking read binary all day, right?

-Next, you need to learn how the CPU interacts with these memory addresses, some in which may contain instructions to execute on the CPU, while some may contain values such as our example "0x4".
+Next, you need to learn how the CPU interacts with these memory addresses, which contain instructions to execute on the CPU.

 This is where the x86 CPU pointers come into play.
 I will now redirect you to a source that will teach the rest of the basics of x86 pointers as well as a basic assembly rundown.